devopsproin/terraform_for_beginners/Assignment-1/README.md

 3. **Navigate to Assignment Folder**: Move into the "Assignment-1" folder:

-4. **Create Your Response File**: Create a Markdown file with your name, for example: riya.md.
+4. **Create Your Response File**: Create a .tf file with your name, for example: riya.tf.
 This is where you'll write your response.

-5. **Write Your Response**: Open your Markdown file and write your tf file for creating an ec2 in mumbai region.
+5. **Write Your Response**: Open your terraform(.tf) file and write your terraform code for creating an ec2 in mumbai region.

 6. **Commit and Push**: Save your changes, then commit and push them to your repository and create a pull request.